-The closest stone to the house scores the point.
+The closest stone to the house scores a point.
 It’s possible throughout a round for a team to score multiple points if they place all their stones closest to the house with no opponents any closer.

-More so than in almost any sport, technique is crucial in curling.
+More so than in almost any sport, the technique is crucial in curling.
 And one skill within the sport probably catches your attention more than any other.

 What’s with the players and those brooms?

 It’s all about simple physics, according to the World Curling Federation.
 Let them explain in their own words: